TalMizrahii/UDP-VirtualChat/README.md

 # Run the client.
 $ client.py [server's ip] [servers port number]
 ```
-  You can use localhost ip 127.0.0.1 and port number 12345 as run example.
+  You can use localhost IP 127.0.0.1 and port number 12345 as run example.

 ## Authors